We believe that all New Yorkers should have equal access to healthy, affordable food.

 Washington Heights/Inwood The Washington Heights/Inwood Mobile Market is held between Nagle Avenue and 10th Avenue on Dyckman Street the 2nd Wednesday and 4th Saturday of each month from 9:30 am – 11:30 am.
 You must meet one of the following

 Interested in donating a portion of proceeds to City Harvest?
-Click here to email our Corporate Partnerships team and learn more!
+Email our Business Partnerships team to learn more!

 Becoming a food donor is easy.
 We’ll work with you to schedule a convenient pick-up time for your business.

 Our Healthy Retail staff works with corner stores and supermarkets across New York City to ensure that desired and usable fresh fruits and vegetables are easily available and affordable in all communities.

 At City Harvest, we work hard to bring more healthy food to our neighbors in need, but we also believe it is important to teach the basics of nutrition alongside healthy cooking and eating skills.